-There are no alternatives to doing the exercises that will benefit you in the same way; however the exercises can be modified to suit your needs and abilities.
+There are no alternatives to doing the exercises that will give you the same benefits; however the exercises can be modified to suit your needs and abilities.
 Your Community Respiratory Team will be able to advise you about this.

 How often should the exercises be performed?